free-beer/qprocessor/README.md

 First thing this does is require in the qprocessor library and then the processor class (as outlined in the previous section).
 Next it creates an instance of the ``QProcessor::Processor`` class, passing it at least two parameters.
-The first parameter is the name of the processor which can be a ``String`` containing whatever is appropriate (this is purely for labelling purposes).
-The second parameter should be a ``Class`` in which is a reference to the processor class created in the previous section.
+The first parameter is a reference to the Processor class that will be used by this instance to handle entries read from the queue.
+This should be an instance of the ``Class`` class.

 The constructor accepts additional parameters in the form of a ``Hash`` of settings.
 These settings will be passed down to the processor class whenever